Who we are

 Healing requires trusting yourself and tapping into your strengths and inner wisdom.
 Despite challenges in life, you and your loved ones can grow and thrive.
 I am a true believer in each person’s innate capacity for, and natural progression towards, healing.
 My therapy approach celebrates each person’s individuality.
 My goal is to restore hope, power, and control to you.

 I am a licensed clinical social worker (LCSW) in Missouri and a licensed specialist clinical social worker (LSCSW) in Kansas.
 Certified in EMDR therapy, I use this efficient therapy approach to help resolve overwhelming life stressors.
-It is my main approach in individual therapy that I often incorporate into family and couple therapy.
+It is my main approach in individual therapy that I often incorporate into individual and family therapy.

-Trained in Emotionally Focused Therapy (EFT), I engage couples and families using this effective approach to resolve relationship distress.
-As a registered play therapy supervisor (RPT-S), trained in expressive arts, play, and sand tray therapy, I incorporate these modalities with individuals, couples, and families to provide creative opportunities for exploring issues and enhancing healing.
+Trained in Emotionally Focused Therapy (EFT), I engage families using this effective approach to resolve parenting distress.
+Trained in expressive arts and sand tray therapy, I incorporate these modalities with children, adults, and families to provide creative opportunities for exploring issues and enhancing healing.

 Jane McKinney, LCSW, LSCSW, RPT-S, Certified EMDR therapist